awolfson/aaronjacobwolfson.com/words/self_help.md

 Once I heard that, I was able to ask in response: “How do you know?”
 And then: “What if it’s not true?”

 Manson is right: a self-help industrial _product_ could never do that for someone.
 When it pretends that it can, that’s what makes it dangerous.

+### Adopt or Adapt

+We’ve been talking about the two methods for approach self-help material.
+Taking a “Bad-to-OK” approach means seeking the one thing that self-help can’t ever provide: a way for a person to accept themselves for who they are—a way to become “OK.”
+Taking an “OK-to-great” approach is about finding bits of knowledge that a person can incorporate into, and thus enhance, their lives.
+The effect is to burnish their already healthy sense of self-acceptance—they’re not looking for a fix, but to improve and develop themselves.
+This is why you’ll often see the genre called self-improvement or personal development.

+It’s the difference between adopting a system and adapting a system.
+A self-help book or course is selling a system, a framework of actions and principles that the author has discovered, or perhaps just packaged, in a way that helps them achieve some goal.
+It’s necessarily personal, which is why it’s called “self-help:” the author is saying, this system helped me do this thing, and it can help you also.

+Adoption doesn’t work when it comes to a personal system.
+A “personal system” is the sum of all the repeatable activities a person takes in pursuit of their life goals.
+Trying to adopt a system wholesale, to the letter, that somebody else created, necessarily means adopting _their_ personal life goals as well.

+The first reason this doesn’t work is that even if two people have very similar goals, they cannot ever be the same.
+A person’s personality and circumstances are _both_ unique; the combination of the two, which we call “a life,” is doubly unique.

+The second reason adoption doesn’t work is that it is inevitably a demonstration of a person’s lack of self-acceptance.
+Self-acceptance requires having a sense of personal meaning that one can feel good about.
+If there is no sense of purpose, if a person is deeply unsure about what they’re doing on this planet, then it’s very difficult to accept themselves fully.

+I don’t mean to suggest that self-acceptance means certainty, or anything close to it, especially in terms of concrete desires like “working as a staff writer for _The New Yorker_” or even “becoming a journalist.”
+It has more to do with building a realistic acknowledgement of your strengths and weaknesses, your capabilities and your deficiencies, and feeling satisfied with who you are despite your imperfections and regardless of your past behaviors and choices.
+It’s a sense that you can go after a goal knowing that if it doesn’t work out, it’s not because you are fundamentally flawed.

+For the “Bad-to-OK” set, they’re still working to develop that sense of satisfaction in themselves.
+That’s why the idea of adopting someone else’s personal-development system, including the goals inherent in the system, is so tantalizing.

+When a person is confident about their trajectory in life, they ask themselves, “how can I get where I want to go?”
+They build habits and physical spaces that will move them in a particular direction.
+They formulate a set of goals, and their unique system then falls out of those goals, and when their goals inevitably change, they adapt the system to meet the new challenge.

+On the other hand, when someone is uncertain about where to go and what to aim for, they’re tempted to seek the system first.
+Unfortunately, many popular self-help systems encourage this temptation in their marketing.
+They disregard or wave away the distinction between adopting and adapting.
+They make it sound like the system will work exactly as specified for anyone who picks it up.
+They fail to ask the would-be adopter any questions about what brought them to the material.
+Some systems even promote themselves as “goal-seeking” systems; they explicitly claim the ability to guide a person toward accepting themselves, unlocking their true desires, and discovering their purpose in life.

+Yeah, capitalism is a tough racket; _caveat emptor_ and all that.
+There are plenty of products in all areas of life that pretend to be healthful, when really they cause damage, or are at least capable of being misused.
+But it’s not impossible to do the right thing.